 The Bachelor's Programme in Energy Technology is a three-year double degree programme.
 The programme leads to the degree of Bachelor of Science in Technology, B.Sc.
 (Tech.), which is 180 ECTS credits.

 The programme includes general, intermediate specialisation, minor, language and elective studies as well as a Bachelor's thesis at the end of the studies.
-Read more in the study guide.
+Read more in this academic year’s curriculum.

 After completing a bachelor's degree in energy technology, you can continue your studies in one of LUT’s master's programmes in energy technology: Energy Conversion, Nuclear Engineering or Sustainable Energy Systems.
 You can also apply separately to the Finnish-language master's programme Energiatekniikan EnTeDI.